dotnet/docs-aspire/docs/database/sql-server-component.md

 ## Example usage

-In the _Program.cs_ file of your project, call the <xref:Microsoft.Extensions.Hosting.AspireSqlServerSqlClientExtensions.AddSqlServerClient%2A> extension to register a <xref:System.Data.SqlClient.SqlConnection> for use via the dependency injection container.
+In the _Program.cs_ file of your component consuming project, call the <xref:Microsoft.Extensions.Hosting.AspireSqlServerSqlClientExtensions.AddSqlServerClient%2A> extension to register a <xref:System.Data.SqlClient.SqlConnection> for use via the dependency injection container.

 ```csharp
 builder.AddSqlServerClient("sql");